Click here to go directly to Budapest related information below

 From Keleti Palyaudvar (Eastern railway station):

-Take metro line 2 to Ors Vezer tere, and change here to bus 44, or 45 to the stop 'Egyenes utcai lakotelep' where the Residence Center is located.
+Take metro line M2 to Ors Vezer tere, and change there to bus 44, or 45 and get off at the 'Egyenes utcai lakotelep' stop where the CEU Residence Center is located.

 You are strongly advised to buy - before using any public transport service - a standard monthly travel pass (9.500 forints) for traveling safely on Budapest's public transport network.
 This pass entitles you to unlimited use of all BKK transport services in Budapest - and it will save you from any unpleasant disputes with ticket inspectors.

 For more details on public transportation in Budapest, please visit the company's website.

 Please note that metro line M3 is currently under reconstruction, which includes the operation of metro replacement buses between some stations.
 For your orientatation, a map of metro lines is available here.